-U.S.-China summit ends with signals of progress in defusing trade war
+U.S., China agree trade war ceasefire after Trump, Xi summit

 Trump has long railed against China’s trade surplus with the United States, and Washington accuses Beijing of not playing fairly on trade.
 China calls the United States protectionist and has resisted what it views as attempts to intimidate it.

-The two countries are also at odds militarily over China’s extensive claims in the South China Sea and U.S. warship movements through the highly sensitive Taiwan Strait.
+The two countries are also at odds over China’s extensive claims in the South China Sea and U.S. warship movements through the highly sensitive Taiwan Strait.

-After the meeting, the editor of a major Chinese state-run newspaper also had a positive assessment of the outcome.

-“Based on information I received, talks between Xi and Trump went well and consensus was reached,” Hu Xijin, the editor of the Global Times, published by the ruling Communist Party’s official People’s Daily, wrote on Twitter, without giving details.

-In addition to tariffs on Chinese goods, Trump has imposed tariffs on steel and aluminums imports into the United States this year.
+In addition to tariffs on Chinese goods, Trump has imposed tariffs on steel and aluminum imports into the United States this year.
 Numerous countries have filed litigation at the WTO to contest the levies.

-The United States is unhappy with what it says is the WTO’s failure to hold Beijing to account for not opening up its economy as envisioned when China joined the body in 2001.
+The United States is unhappy with what it says is the WTO’s failure to hold China to account for not opening up its economy as envisioned when China joined the body in 2001.
 The European Union is also pushing for sweeping changes to how the WTO operates.

-G20 delegates said negotiations on the final summit statement proceeded more smoothly than at a meeting of Asian leaders two weeks ago, where disagreements on protectionism and unfair trading practices prevented a consensus.
+G20 delegates said negotiations on the summit statement proceeded more smoothly than at a meeting of Asia-Pacific leaders two weeks ago, where disagreement on protectionism and unfair trading practices prevented a consensus.

 European officials said a reference to refugees and migration - a sensitive issue for Trump’s administration - was excised to ensure consensus.